For a lot of Australians, superannuation is a major source of income in retirement, next to the government’s Age Pension, if you’re eligible for it.

 For this reason, what you do with your super savings will require some serious thought, particularly with many Australians looking at a retirement of 30 years or more.

-If you’ve been wondering how annuities fit into the picture—while they only make up around 2% of Australia’s retirement income market1—they do have benefits and limitations worth exploring.
+If you’ve been wondering how annuities fit into the picture—while they only make up a small part of Australia’s retirement income market1—they do have benefits and risks worth exploring.

 How do annuities work?